-100+ Tennis Gift Ideas for Players of All Ages & Levels
+100+ Thoughtful Gift Ideas for Tennis Players of All Ages

-Finding the best tennis gift for a friend or family member can be tricky, especially if you don’t play tennis.
+Finding a thoughtful tennis gift for a friend or family member can be tricky, especially if you don’t play tennis.

-Looking to buy a new tennis racquet or strings as a gift?
-Check out these resources to point yourself in the right direction:
+If you’re looking to buy a new tennis racquet or strings as a gift, here are some resources to get you started:

-For our list of the 10 best tennis gifts, we’ve looked across a broad spectrum of ideas to come up with a thoughtful selection of unique options at different price points.
+I’ve looked across a broad spectrum of gifts to narrow down my 12 favorite ideas, a thoughtful selection of unique options at different price points that are perfect gifts for men or women.

 Sports Towel & Dry Bag

 Whether it’s tennis or any other sport, sweating is just part of the game.
-Having a proper towel on hand to wipe down during a match or practice to feel refreshed is just a no-brainer, but it’s surprising that most recreational players don’t have one in their bag.
+Having a quality towel on hand to wipe down during a match or practice to feel refreshed is a no-brainer, but most recreational players don’t have one in their bag.

-If you can splurge, we recommend buying two so half-way through a match your player can break out a fresh one.
+If you can splurge, I recommend buying two so that your player can break out a fresh one halfway through a match.

 - Super affordable